 - All benefits-eligible employees at companies offering voluntary STD can sign up.
 Benefits-eligible employees are defined as Full-Time and Part-Time employees working over 30 hours per week.

 - Paid owners are eligible to enroll.

 Unpaid owners are NOT eligible (unlike non-contributory STD), because voluntary STD premiums are collected from member’s vouchers, and unpaid owners do not have a salary (and therefore no vouchers) to collect the premiums from.

 If you are eligible for this benefit, you will receive an enrollment opportunity in Justworks at the time of hire or at the time you become eligible for this benefit.

 What will my company be charged when offering voluntary STD?

 When offering voluntary STD through Justworks, the employee (member) pays the premiums.
 Premiums are charged directly to the employee’s voucher.

 How is voluntary STD billed?

 Justworks bills for voluntary STD semimonthly.
-Your monthly cost will be split across two payrolls per month.
-If you’re on a semimonthly payroll schedule, you will have a deduction for every paycheck.
+Your monthly cost will be split across the first and second paycheck of the month.
+If you’re on a semi-monthly payroll schedule, you will have a deduction for every paycheck.
 If you are on a biweekly or weekly payroll schedule, you will have a deduction for 24 paychecks out of the year.

 How much does voluntary STD cost?